RequestNetwork/requestNetwork/packages/advanced-logic/specs/payment-network-erc20-address-based-0.1.0.md

 ## Interpretation

 The `balance` starts from `0`.
-Any bitcoin transaction reaching the address `addPaymentAddress` is considered as payment.
-The `balance` is increased by the amount of the transaction.
+Any transaction from the request `currency` ERC-20 contract destined to the `addPaymentAddress` is considered as a payment.
+The `balance` is increased by the sum of the amounts of the transactions.
-Any bitcoin transaction reaching the address `addRefundAddress` is considered as a refund.
-The `balance` is reduced by the amount of the transaction.
+Any ERC-20 transaction reaching the address `addRefundAddress` is considered as a refund.
+The `balance` is reduced by the sum of the amounts of the transactions.